 Join me in welcoming my friend Amanda from The Kolb Corner today as she shares her DIY Canvas Map Wall Art project with us.

 Hello!
 I’m Amanda, and I blog over at The Kolb Corner, where I share all things related to the home from DIY projects and seasonal crafts, to yummy recipes, meal plans and even decorating tips.
 My husband and I try to stick to a budget when it comes to keeping our home, so everything I make and share focuses on frugality.
 I was so excited when Shirley asked me to write a guest post for her!
-I have “known” Shirley for a few years now, as we co-host the weekly Merry Monday Link Party together.
+I have “known” Shirley for a few years now, as a fellow blogger.
 She wanted to introduce her readers (you!) to a new way of crafting by having me share a project I made with my Silhouette Cameo.

 When Shirley mentioned doing a project with the Cameo, the wheels in my head immediately started spinning.
 I came up with several projects I could share, and after a little bit of consideration I narrowed it down to this customizable DIY Canvas Map Wall Art.
 I am currently working my way through a mini Master Bedroom makeover and needed another piece to fit the gallery wall.